chetanbg1/cbgwork1/README.md

    	elemets can be easily inserted irrespective of the position

 //Queue interface --> PriorityQueue class
-			priority associated with each element high priority elements served before a low priority irrespective of insertion order
+			same as queue or stack data structure priority associated with each element high priority elements served before a low priority irrespective of insertion order the priority queue is based on the priority heap

 //                --> LinkedList class
 //                --> Deque Interface --> ArrayQueue class
 			elements can be added and remove from both the ends